 People say ticket resellers keep the real fans of the artist/entertainer from getting tickets.
 But there’s more to it than that.

 First, resellers have the same chance of getting tickets as the people who will actually be going to the event.
 If the true fans really want tickets, they’ll be as determined as successful ticket resellers.
+And like we mentioned above, there are some people who can't buy tickets when the tickets are released.

 And second, people say resellers are making a profit off of real fans without any risk.
 But reselling is by no means risk-free.
 As a reseller, you’re putting your money on the line.
 You making an investment that you hope will show a return.